datashield/dsBase/README.md

-dsbase
+dsBase
 ======

-DataSHIELD base methods (server)
+DataSHIELD base functions for the server site